TV One’s ‘Unsung’ Spotlights Goodie Mob and CeeLo’s Decision to Go Solo

 Goodie Mob (Credit: Unsung)

-TV One’s music documentary series Unsung will next focus on Atlanta rap group Goodie Mob.
+TV One’s music documentary series Unsung has dedicated an episode to Atlanta rap group Goodie Mob.

-In an episode set to air Sunday, April 19, the series looks back at how the hip hop quartet changed the rap game in the mid-90s.
+In an episode that aired on Sunday, April 19, the series looked back at how the hip hop quartet changed the rap game in the mid-1990s.

 Formed in 1991, the group was made up of Big Gipp, Khujo, CeeLo Green, and T-Mo.
 In a time when New York and Los Angeles dominated hip hop, Goodie Mob changed the game for Southern rappers and received nationwide recognition.